 Neptune’s Net Seafood has been serving fresh seafood from its Malibu Beach location since 1958.
-Neptune’s has been a setting for numerous movies including Point Break and the Fast and the Furious.
-The atmosphere at Neptune’s Net is casual with surfers in their wetsuits, bikers with leather chaps.
+Neptune has been a setting for numerous movies, including Point Break and the Fast and the Furious.
+Neptune’s Net atmosphere is casual, with surfers in their wetsuits, bikers with leather chaps.

-California Citrus State Historic Park – The moment you step out of your car you are hit with the sweet smell of orange blossoms and treated to a sight fast disappearing from the Inland Empire.
-The park is situated on a hilltop with views of mountains and some of the last remaining orange groves in the Inland Empire.
+California Citrus State Historic Park – The moment you step out of your car, you are hit with the sweet smell of orange blossoms and treated to a sight fast disappearing from the Inland Empire.
+The park is situated on a hilltop with mountains and some of the last remaining orange groves in the Inland Empire.

 Hidden in a canyon and surrounded by houses is Leo Carrillo Historic Ranch.
-This former working ranchero was once owned by actor Leo Carrillo and has been restored by the city of Carlsbad to look much as it did over a century ago.
+This former working ranchero was once owned by actor Leo Carrillo and restored by Carlsbad’s city to look much as it did over a century ago.

 Malibu Creek State Park is a hidden gem in the Santa Monica Mountains.
-7,000 acres of beautiful running streams, old oak, and sycamore groves, arid chaparral-covered hillsides, perfect for hiking, fishing, horseback riding, mountain bike riding, and camping.
+There are seven thousand acres of beautiful running streams, old oak and sycamore groves, arid chaparral-covered hillsides, perfect for hiking, fishing, horseback riding, mountain bike riding, and camping.

 The Back Bay area of Newport Beach describes the inland area, which connects the Upper Newport Bay with Newport Harbor.
 If you seek a peaceful retreat with a chance to observe nature without straying too far from the city, then this is the place for you.

-Graber Olive House is located in Ontario, California and makes a wonderful year round day trip destination.
-If you happen to visit during the fall harvest you can see the Olive House’s historic cannery in operation.
+Graber Olive House is located in Ontario, California, and makes a beautiful year-round day trip destination.
+If you happen to visit during the fall harvest, you can see the Olive House’s historic cannery in operation.

 Tucked between a water reclamation plant and a golf course, the Japanese Gardens in Van Nuys are a delightful reprieve from the hustle and bustle of Los Angeles.
-One of the most interesting facts about the gardens is it has been used as a backdrop for many films and television shows.
+One of the most interesting facts about the gardens is that they have been used as a backdrop for many films and television shows.
 You may recognize the building in the above image as Starfleet Academy.

-Pioneertown was originally built in the 1940s as an old west movie set.
-Today locals keep the western tradition alive holding mock gunfights from April through October on Pioneer town’s Main Street.
-Pappy and Harriet’s Palace offers live music, touring bands and dancing on weekends.
+Pioneertown was originally built in the 1940s as an old western movie set.
+Today locals keep the west alive, holding mock gunfights from April through October on Pioneer town’s Main Street.
+Pappy and Harriet’s Palace offers live music, touring bands, and dancing on weekends.

 It doesn’t make a difference if you know anything about how engines work, or if you can tell the difference between a carburetor or a crankshaft, or a piston from a spark plug — the Automobile Driving Museum has something for all car lovers, even if they are not mechanically inclined.

 Avoiding the urban sprawl of other southern California cities, Goleta is a less expensive alternative to its easterly neighbor Santa Barbara.
-And while there are many things to do in Goleta, the main draw for visitors is the area’s beaches.
+And while there are many things to do in Goleta, visitors’ main draw is the area’s beaches.

 Shields Date Garden is a historic landmark that has been at the same location since 1924.
-Opening its doors on Christmas Day of that year, they have continuously offered quality date, citrus, and organic food products to customers all over the world.
+Opening its doors on Christmas Day of that year, they have continuously offered quality date, citrus, and organic food products to customers worldwide.

-Named for the Spanish words for “the olives”, Los Olivos is also the gateway to the Foxen Canyon Wine Trail, which stretches north from downtown, winding its way through over two dozen beautiful wineries and vineyards, each with its own tasting room.
+Named for the Spanish words for “the olives,” Los Olivos is also the gateway to the Foxen Canyon Wine Trail, which stretches north from downtown, winding its way through over two dozen beautiful wineries and vineyards, each with its tasting room.

-Bennett’s Honey Farm is located about one mile off Highway 126 in Fillmore California.
+Bennett’s Honey Farm is located about one mile off Highway 126 in Fillmore, California.
 The sign for the honey farm is easy to miss but well worth the effort to find.
-The honey processing facility is not open to the public but there is a small store where visitors can taste and purchase honey.
+The honey processing facility is not open to the public but a small store where visitors can taste and purchase honey.

-Reminiscent of early Palm Springs with its natural beauty, Borrego Springs is an excellent choice for a weekend retreat or inexpensive family day trip.
+Reminiscent of early Palm Springs’ natural beauty, Borrego Springs is an excellent choice for a weekend retreat or inexpensive family day trip.
 This small desert town is located in the heart of Anza-Borrego State Park.
-In and around town visitors will find the Galleta Meadows Sculptures.
+In and around town, visitors will find the Galleta Meadows Sculptures.

 Often overlooked as beachcombers wind their way up and down California Highway One, between Morro Bay and Cambria, Cayucos by the Sea provides visitors a relaxing central coast getaway.

-Morro Bay, to the South, and to the North world-famous Hearst Castle.
+Morro Bay, to the South, and the North world-famous Hearst Castle.